Monday, May 10, 2021

 Step 36

 We then reflect on what has been described in the Dhamma as the ‘five-aggregate world’ which manifests in the mind of each individual and separate from the outside physical world and specific to each individual.
 We saw that living is experienced in this five-aggregate world which arises with each external stimulus, stays and ceases with the changing of the external stimulus, signifying the impermanent nature of that living world.
 We also reflect on what the Dhamma says that, beings experiencing living in this ‘five aggregate world’, cultivate desire and craving for this world due to their past traits and tendencies and is described as a kammic outcome.
 This desire and craving creates the Bhawa- the re-becoming condition- for the arising of another new living world.
 This we see as the re-becoming process that the living being experiences in this life itself.
-Therefore we realise that the challenge before us is to engage in right mindful actions, to contain the Bhawa forming craving, to end the samsaric process.
+Therefore we realize that the challenge before us is to engage in right mindful actions, to contain the Bhawa forming craving, to end the samsaric process.

 Step 37